Overview

 Emanuel Ungaro’s philosophy celebrates bold femininity expressed through sumptuous fabrics, intricate draping and a vibrant palette.
 The house became synonymous with flamboyant prints, sensual cuts and a flair for theatrical colour combinations, encouraging women to embrace individuality and confidence.

 Under Kobi Halperin and Philippe Paubert, this spirit endures as they fuse heritage and modernity.
 They draw on Ungaro’s archives to craft pieces that balance fluidity with structure and ornamentation with restraint, ensuring that each garment feels both celebratory and wearable.
-The maison remains dedicated to artisanal craftsmanship and joyful expression.
+The house remains dedicated to artisanal craftsmanship and joyful expression.
+Contradiction remains central, with opposing ideas held together rather than resolved.
+Material choice and construction are treated as part of the argument, not as secondary finishing touches.
+Dress is used to test how identity or role can be recast through styling, cut or bodily presentation.
+Glamour is positioned as an active force, used to heighten presence, performance and self-presentation.
+Clothing is framed as a means of projection and performance rather than as passive decoration.

 Disclaimer